-The mission is scheduled to launch in October 2021, have an approximate three-month, low energy deep space transfer with several maneuvers leading up to the NRHO insertion and then perform its primary and enhanced mission over the next eighteen months.
-From the launch deployment state, the spacecraft will traverse a low-energy Ballistic Lunar Transfer (BLT), which is a very energy-efficient means of transferring from the LEO environment to an orbit near or about the Moon.
-The spacecraft will perform up to six Trajectory Correction Maneuvers (TCMs) to clean up launch injection, navigation, and maneuver execution errors prior to arriving at its NRHO insertion point.
+The mission launched in late June 2022, and after an approximate four-month, low energy deep space transfer with several TCM maneuvers, the spacecraft will insert into the NRHO in November 2022 and then perform its primary and enhanced mission over the next eighteen months.
+From the post-launch TLI deployment state, the spacecraft is traversing a low-energy Ballistic Lunar

+Transfer (BLT), which is a very energy-efficient means of transferring from the LEO environment to an orbit near or about the Moon.
+The spacecraft has and will perform up to six Trajectory Correction Maneuvers (TCMs) that cleaned up launch injection errors as well as navigation, and maneuver execution errors prior to arriving at its NRHO insertion point.
 The spacecraft will then perform a relatively small maneuver to insert into the NRHO; this maneuver is referred to as the NRHO Insertion Maneuver (NIM).
-Two small cleanup maneuvers are planned to ensure that the spacecraft is successfully inserted into the NRHO: Insertion Correction Maneuvers 1 and 2 (ICM-1 and ICM-2).
+Two small clean-up maneuvers are planned to ensure that the spacecraft is successfully inserted into the NRHO: Insertion Correction Maneuvers 1 and 2 (ICM-1 and ICM-2).
 From there, small stationkeeping maneuvers, known as Orbit Maintenance Maneuvers (OMMs) in combination with momentum desaturation, are performed on a weekly cadence to remain in the NRHO.
 Finally, a small Decommissioning Maneuver (DM) is performed when the mission is complete to safely decommission the spacecraft to either deep space or to a predetermined designated impact point on the lunar surface.